Askia/askia-slack-poll/Readme.md

 4. Make some change on the project

-5. Push changes to heroku
+5. Push changes to heroku to update your server application

    ```
    git push heroku master